airbytehq/airbyte/docs/connector-development/README.md

 #### How to migrate to the new secrets' logic:
 1. Create all necessary secrets how it is explained above.
 2. Remove all lines with old connector's Github secrets from this file: tools/bin/ci_credentials.sh
-3. Remove all old secrets from Githubthe secret from env variables to the connector directory**: edit `tools/bin/ci_credentials.sh` to write the secret into the `secrets/` directory of the relevant connector.
+3. Remove all old secrets from Github repository secrets.
 5. That should be it.